Earlier this year, I did something highly out of character.

 Matt Cutts, former head of Google’s Web Spam Team, said as much back in 2013.

 So if you’re wondering how to boost your SEO, thinking about tactics like link spamming, you should know that the only proven way to get a great SEO score is to publish high-quality content.
-You can’t game the system, there are no “secret hacks”, and no number of backlinks and keywords will ever be able to compete against organically great content.
+You can’t game the system, there are no “secret hacks”, and no number of backlinks and keywords will make up for organically great content.

 Good SEO is not an end goal in and of itself – it’s a natural by-product of good copy.